Saturday, April 14, 2007

 2. Formulation of an hypothesis to explain the phenomenon.
 A good hypothesis contains a testable, measurable, plausible mechanism which may cause the phenomenon.

-An experiment has got to be properly designed such that it excludes personal
+An experiment has got to be properly designed such that it excludes personal4.
+Test the hypothesis using experimentation and modify the hypothesis based on experimental results.

 bias and includes the proper experimental controls.
 You cannot include some